Water & Sewer

 Securing An Additional Source

-In an attempt to reduce our dependency on the Edwards Aquifer, the City has partnered with the Schertz-Seguin Local Government Corporation to obtain approximately 800 are-feet (260,680,000 gallons) of Carrizo Aquifer water per year as it is needed.
-The advantages of obtaining this water is that it is not affected by any mandatory pumping restrictions by outside regulatory agencies at this time, and it provides a reliable alternate water source for Universal City residents.
-Water Production, Storage and Distribution
+The City has partnered with the Schertz-Seguin Local Government Corporation to obtain approximately 800 acre-feet (260,680,000 gallons) of Carrizo-Wilcox Aquifer water annually as needed.
+The advantage of obtaining this water is that it is not affected by any mandatory pumping restrictions by outside regulatory agencies at this time, and it provides a reliable alternate water source for Universal City residents.

 Treatment